 When I was away for our youngest daughter’s birth, I used an autoresponse like the second one above.
 But the request to resend the message appeared lower in the autoresponse, and I hadn’t bolded it.

 That was still better than spending the time to sift through a month’s worth of mostly irrelevant email.
-But stressing at the start of the autoresponse the request to resend an email to obtain a response seems to be helpful in ensuring it’s clear what to do when you return if a response is needed from you on something.
+But stressing at the start of the autoresponse the request to resend an email to obtain a response seems to be helpful in ensuring it’s clear what to do when you return if someone still needs a response from you on something.

 I used this same autoresponse with these updates when I was away for a couple weeks more recently.
 After my time away, a couple folks did follow up, and I was able to address their requests before they became urgent.

 If you have some exceptions like the example I’ve mentioned, you’ll still need to check in on those while you’re otherwise away.

 As you do so, just remember that “inside ‘yes’ is ‘no.'” If you engage more on these fronts than you’d intended, you’ll automatically be saying “no” to engaging with something else.

 Be especially wary if part of this “something else” is family with whom you’ve committed to be present during your time away (e.g., in step 3 above).

 Your time away will go faster than you think.
 You don’t want to look back at the end of it and see that you essentially worked from home, from the beach, or wherever and missed the opportunity to engage more fully with the variety of life that lies beyond the scope of what’s typically understood as “academic work.”